-The Federal Reserve cut rates for a third time this year today.
-While the 25 basis point rate cut won’t have a direct impact on fixed-rate mortgages, Fed actions do impact the market which touches lending.
+Although the three previous 25 basis point rate cuts in 2019 didn’t have a direct impact on fixed-rate mortgages, Fed actions do impact the market which touches lending.

-Here’s what the rate cut means for homebuyers and homeowners.
+Here’s what rate cuts generally mean for homebuyers and homeowners.

 What will happen to long-term fixed mortgages?

 The federal funds rate does not directly affect long-term fixed-interest mortgage rates; those rates are pegged to the yield of U.S. Treasuries, which are set by market forces.
 However, those market forces are influenced by Fed policy, as we saw in July when the 10-year Treasury yields dropped after the Fed cut rates.

 Fixed-rate mortgages don’t move in lockstep with the Fed, but they’re not immune to Fed policy.